sweetbaboo-1/Floor-Placer-Mod/README.md

 ## Usage
 1. Ensure that CarpetMod and Floor-Placer-Mod are correctly installed and loaded on your server.
 2. Save the floor schematic in the server's /resources folder.
-3. In-game, use the command "/player <name> buildFloor <filename> <rows> <columns>" to initalize the player.
+3. In-game, use the command "/player <name> buildFloor <filename> <rows> <columns>" to initialize the player.
 Every time the player is told to "use" it will place the next block.
 4. Control the automation process using "/player <name> use interval <interval>" to set an interval between each block placement, and "/player <name> stop" to pause the process.

 ## Known Issues
 None

 ## TODO
-1. Schematics currently need to be uploaded manually by someone with access to the server files.
-Ideally Syncmatica could be used.
-2. Make it so that the bot can use all 36 inventory slots.
+None

 ## Contributing
 Contributions to Floor-Placer-Mod are welcome!
 If you encounter any bugs or have suggestions for improvements, please open an issue on the GitHub repository.

 ## License
-AutoFloor is licensed under the [MIT License](LICENSE).
+Floor-Placer-Mod is licensed under the [MIT License](LICENSE).

 ## Credits
-Thank you to KikuGie for general help
+Thank you to KikuGie for general help.